The Return of the Malwarebytes Crackme

 In order to unpack the second stage, we can break right before the control flow is transfered to the shellcode:

-if we inspect the memory at shellcode address, we notice that it starts with the magic MZ bytes and that there’s something which looks like a DOS stub, so it seems we’re getting a another PE file.
+bytes and that there’s something which looks like a DOS stub, so it seems we’re getting a another PE file.

 From here we can right click on the shellcode address, select follow in memory map

-dump to file
+then dump memory to file

 The resulting file seems to be a valid PE: